zinhart/writeup-templates/README.md

-# report-templates
+# REPORT TEMPLATES
-Templates for documenting ctf's or network based pentests
+Templates for documenting ctf's or network based pentests.

+## Foreword
+The writeup-dataview-template.md is a living document.

 ## Usage
 Create your working folders.